Functions for processing text in FoxPro

-FoxPro has always had a wide range of commands and functions for processing text - more than are strictly necessary for a database language.
+FoxPro has always had a wide range of commands and functions for processing text - probably more than were strictly necessary for a database language.
 This is a list of some of the more useful commands and functions.
-Many of them can accept extra optional parameters.
+Many of them can accept extra optional parameters to refine their behaviour.
 Look in the FoxPro Help system for more information.

-The distinction between commands and functions is that commands do something whereas functions just return a value to be displayed or used in another command.
+The distinction between VFP commands and functions is that commands do something whereas functions just return a value to be displayed or used in some other way.

-Note that functions are always followed by a pair of brackets to hold the parameters - even if there's no parameter required.
+FoxPro syntax requires that functions are always followed by a pair of brackets to hold the parameters - even if there's no parameter required.
 Unlike Visual Basic, FoxPro does not use the "$" suffix in functions to force them to return a string.
+VFP variables have no strict type.

 <text1> + <text2> return <text1text2>